t3hmun/GratuitousGit/README.md

 ## What it will do
 * Watch project folder.
-* Commit on every file change on a special autocommit branch.
+* Commit ~~on every file change~~ _every x seconds if a files changes_ on a special autocommit branch.
+  *  Often many files change together (especially in Zim) so commits always need to be grouped.
+A polled model seems to be more efficient than triggering a hundred changed file events suddenly.
 * Automatically rolls up automatic-commits when user wants to manually commit.
 * Automatically pushes on a timer.